emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/supervised_learning_examples/logistic_regression/README.md

 \hat{y}_i = \sigma(\mathbf{w}^\top \mathbf{x}_i + b)
 $$

-where $\mathbf{w}$ and $b$ are the learned weights and biases, respectively.
+where $\mathbf{w}$ and $b$ are the learned weights and bias, respectively.
 This outputs a probability ranging from 0 to 1; a sample is classified as belonging to the positive class if the output is greater than a threshold (typically 0.5, but can be adjusted based on the needs of the problem).

 ## Advantages and Disadvantages
 Logistic regression is a standard algorithm for binary classification, but has several limitations that restrict its applicability.